Transistor4aCPU/ard-dl/README.md

 # ard-dl
-An bash script to download videos from  ardmediathek.de '\n'
+An bash script to download videos from  ardmediathek.de
+#
 Syntax: ard-dl LINK Filename.mp4